The Short Answer? Yes. The Better Answer? Here’s Why.

 -

-No need to pack multiple knives for different jobs
+No need to pack multiple knives for the same trip

 -

-Long-term performance you can trust in unpredictable environments
+Long-term performance you can trust in varied environments

-We’ve had pros use the Lenta folding knife—equipped with a tungsten carbide blade—for months without a single sharpening session.
+We’ve had users carry the Lenta folding knife—equipped with a tungsten carbide blade—for months without a single sharpening session.

 What About Sharpening Tungsten Carbide?

-Here’s the deal: tungsten carbide is harder to sharpen than other materials—because it’s supposed to be.
-You’re not meant to sharpen it after every weekend out.
+Tungsten carbide is harder to sharpen than softer steels—but that’s the tradeoff for edge life.
+You’re not meant to sharpen it every weekend.

 -